ArturoSbr/aws-ccp-cheat-sheet/main.md

 DynamoDB has ultra-low latency retrieval (<10 ms) and can handle millions of requests per second.
 It also has a cheaper Infrequent Access tier for objects that are accessed infrequently.

+Finally, if we are able to predict our IOs, we can use DynamoDB Reserved Capacity to reduce costs.

 ### DynamoDB Global Tables
 DynamoDB tables can be turned into Global Tables to allow <10 ms latency read/writes in multiple regions.
 This is called active-active replication because we can actively read/write in one region and it will be actively replicated in another region.